dirceu-jr/igapo/README.md

 The current state of the project is hardware and software prototyping.
 I've tested the prototype on the _Atuba River_, near a place known as [_Ecobarreira do Atuba_](https://www.instagram.com/ecobarreira_diegosaldanha/).
 It was on for 36 hours, the battery died at the end of the night (6 AM) and it didn't turned back on when the sun recharged the battery.

 I worked on the software to use the microcontroller's "deep sleep" mode and on my desk the battery lasted over 100 hours sending data every 6 minutes.
-Unfortunately the solar panel protection didn't work well and it has a bad performance in the rain.
-I am now purchasing solar panels with waterproof design.
+Unfortunately it has a bad performance in the rain.
+Probably the Micro USB connection do not work well with water.
+I ordered a new connection option.

 This is the prototype deployed: